2024 Saudi Arabian Grand Prix – Getting Around Guide

 Practical Information

-- Weather: Daytime temperatures in March average around 31°C, with nighttime lows around 19°C with the chance of rainfall being very low.
+• Weather: For the Saudi Arabian Grand Prix™, temperatures should range from around 31°C (89°F) during the day to 19°C (66°F) at night.
 As the race will take place at night, we recommend bringing along some warmer clothes, as it can feel quite cool and breezy after dark.

 Arrival & Getting Around